 &lt;sup>1 Staiger D, Dimick JB, Baser O, Fan Z and Birkmeyer JD.
 Empirically derived composite measures of surgical performance.
 Medical Care 2009;47: 226-233.
 Hays RD, Hayashi T.Beyond internal consistency reliability: rationale and user's guide for multitrait analysis program on the microcomputer.
 Behavioral Research Methods 1990;22(2):167-75.
-This criterion for data source periodicity and timeliness is based on the National Quality Forum's measure selection criteria.

-- Improve the methods used for scaling individual measures so as to more accurately reflect the distributional properties of the measures and to enable more accurate comparisons across states and over time. - Improve the accuracy of the methods used for imputing missing values for Index measures. - Incorporate new data and analytic methods that allow for accurate comparisons of Index values over time (trending).
+- Improve the methods used for grouping and weighting individual measures within domains and subdomains so as to improve the internal consistency and discriminant power of the Index. - Consolidate and simplify the overall Index set of measures by reducing unreliable and noisy measures that have high levels of measurement error. - Expand the breadth and composition of the Index by adding new measures reflecting important dimensions of preparedness and resiliency not currently represented in the Index, including measures that align with established national frameworks for preparedness and health security, such as the National Health Security Strategy and the preparedness objectives of Healthy People 2020. - Improve the methods used for scaling individual measures so as to more accurately reflect the distributional properties of the measures and to enable more accurate comparisons across states and over time. - Improve the accuracy of the methods used for imputing missing values for Index measures. - Incorporate new data and analytic methods that allow for accurate comparisons of Index values over time (trending).